legalforce-research/tokenizer-speed-bench/README.md

 ### Measurement

-To measure speed of each tokenizer, run the following commands.
+To measure the speed of each tokenizer, run the following commands.
 If you stop `./run_all.sh` in the middle, `./stats.py` will calculate statistics from avaiable results.

 ```